 C.1.1.
-Identification of underwriting risk
+Underwriting risk identification

 Directive 2009/138/EC of the European Parliament and of the Council of 25 November 2009 defines "underwriting risk" as "the risk of loss or of adverse change in the value of insurance liabilities, due to inadequate pricing and provisioning assumptions".